sukruthpuranik/APS-Portfoli/README.md

 ### Limitations:
 In the worst case, the time complexity can degrade to O(n), especially if the list is not properly balanced.
+### Explanation:
+The Stable Marriage Problem algorithm finds a stable matching between two sets of elements, such as job candidates and job positions.
+It ensures that there are no two elements which would prefer each other over their current matches.
+Google can use this algorithm for matching job candidates to roles, optimizing user-content pairings, and other applications where stable matches are essential.

+### Limitations:
+The algorithm has a time complexity of O(n^2), which may not be efficient for very large sets.